cloudfoundry/docs-deploying-cf/openstack/uploading_bosh_stemcell.html.md

 ## <a id="prerequisites"></a>Prerequisites ##

-A Micro BOSH or Full BOSH should be deployed and targeted.
-See the steps in [Deploying Micro BOSH](deploying_microbosh.html).
+You must deploy and target MicroBOSH or BOSH.
+See the steps in [Deploying MicroBOSH on Openstack](deploying_microbosh.html).

 ## <a id="upload_stemcell"></a>Upload BOSH stemcell ###